wanggn8612/ddh/intl.en-US/Pricing/Billing of ECS resources on a DDH..md

 -   Pay-As-You-Go ECS instances

-    The [No fees for stopped VPC instances](../../../../intl.en-US/Pricing/No fees for stopped VPC instances.md#) feature does not apply to the ECS instances hosted on a DDH.
+    The [no fees for stopped VPC instances](../../../../intl.en-US/Pricing/No fees for stopped VPC instances.md#) feature does not apply to the ECS instances hosted on a DDH.
 When an instance is stopped, all its ECS related resources are billed as follows:

     -   Image: Retained.
 Billing continues for a chargeable image.
     -   Network bandwidth: